jakubby88/DiVRGE/README.md

 <h2 align="center"> Adjusting config and running </h2><br>

-## snakefile_main_align (recommended): Align + SNV + DiVRGE (individual samples)<br>
+## snakefile_main_align (recommended): Align + SNV + DiVRGE <br>

 This workflow trims (trimmomatic) and aligns (BBmap and BWA) paired-end fastq data.
-BWA alignments are used as input into timo [5] to call single-nucleotide variants and BBmap is used to pull split-read information used for calling deletions with DiVRGE.
+BWA alignments are used as input into timo [5] to call single-nucleotide variants while BBmap alignment files are used to pull split-read information and call deletions with DiVRGE.
 This workflow will generate subdirectories in the defined working directory to organize and store all outputs.

 - Download config_align.yaml file
-- Adjust using your inputs (see below for details)
+- Adjust the config file using your inputs (see below for details)
-- Do not rename
+- Do not rename the file!
-- Works on paired-end seq. data (must adjust for single-end data)
+- This workflow works with paired-end seq. data (must adjust for single-end data)
 - run **snakefile_main_align**.
 Must include '--use-envmodules' flag.
-An example of a simple snakemake run with 2 cores:
+See below for an example of a simple snakemake run with 2 cores:

 ```
 >module load snakemake/6.12.3